Are you thinking about buying a used pontoon to save some money?

 Many buyers shudder at the prospect—isn’t “used” just a euphemism for “dinosaur” or “barely held together by patches”?

-With the right tips, you can buy a high-quality used pontoon that isn’t straight out of a 1960s boating catalogue (unless that’s your thing, and you’re actively looking for a vintage fixer-upper).
+With the right tips, you can buy a high-quality used pontoon that isn’t straight out of a 1960s boating catalog (unless that’s your thing, and you’re actively looking for a vintage fixer-upper).

 Don’t worry—if you’re willing to spend the time and do a thorough look into your potential boat, then you’ll be fine.